 Subscribe for full access to UEFA's profile

-UEFA offers 23 products in the sports and media and telecoms services industries.
-UEFA's product portfolio comprises of soccer, sports tickets, merchandise and sponsorship and media and TV services.
+UEFA offers 25 products in the sports and media and telecoms services industries.
+UEFA's product portfolio comprises of soccer, media and TV services and sports tickets, merchandise and sponsorship.

 Subscribe for full access to UEFA's products in full detail